-It certainly is a challenging time navigating information and recommendations surrounding COVID-19.
-We are basing our decisions in respect for our own students, UBI staff, and the greater community, acknowledging the effects of this virus.
+Navigating information and recommendations surrounding COVID-19 isn’t always easy.
+We base our decisions in respect for our own students, UBI staff, and the greater community, acknowledging the effects of COVID.

-UBI is a very small school located on two acres with no more than 10 people in the classroom at any given time.
-The classroom is sanitized daily and HVAC filters are changed regularly.
+UBI is a small school located on two acres with no more than 20 people in either classroom at any given time (up to 16 students and 4 instructors).
+Frequently touched classroom surfaces are sanitized daily and HVAC filters are changed regularly.
 Exterior doors are opened during good weather to allow clean, fresh air into the classroom.
 UBI is meeting or exceeding recommended government guidelines.
 We are dedicated to your health and well-being at UBI.

-Jackson County, the county in which UBI is located, is currently in Phase 2, allowing the lifting of some business restrictions.
+Jackson County, the county in which UBI is located, is currently listed as a moderate risk, allowing the lifting of some business restrictions.
 You may read about the current health situation in the vicinity of UBI at the Jackson County Public Health website: https://jacksoncountyor.org/hhs/COVID-19/COVID-19-News/situation-in-jackson-county-oregon

 General, up-to-date information can also be found on a dedicated CDC web page: https://www.cdc.gov/coronavirus/2019-ncov/index.html

 The following is what UBI is doing during the current health crisis:

 “In lieu of forfeiture of the registration fee, you may request a one-time transfer of your registration to a future class if the request occurs at least 30 calendar days prior to the start of the cancelled class”.